What is Newspack?

 - and features like AMP and PWA.

 We don’t pretend to know what’s best for journalists.
-We want the experts to be our partners in designing Newspack.
-In April, we chose 12 charter newsrooms to work alongside of us.
-We also surveyed hundreds of small and medium-sized online publishers to get their input.
-If you’re a publisher or newsroom leader, we welcome your input here.
+We consider the experts to be our partners in the continual development and growth of Newspack.
+When we began, we were guided by publishers at 12 charter newsrooms.
+We’ve since added another 70 newsrooms to our community, and we surveyed hundreds of small and medium-sized online publishers to get their input.
+Our publishers push us every day to meet their needs and expand our catalog.

-How will you evaluate the plugins and other features?
+How do you evaluate plugins and other features?

 The beauty of an open-source platform such as WordPress is that developers are constantly innovating.
 But until now, finding, vetting and installing the latest plugins — with confidence that they won’t break what you’ve built — has been a challenge for smaller newsrooms.